Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 • Benchmark your scores against the industry average to gauge where you stand.

-Here are some examples of NPS survey questions:
+Here are some examples of NPS Survey questions:

 • On a scale of 0 to 10, how likely would you recommend [brand name] to a friend or family?